VirtoCommerce/vc-content/pages/docs/lessons/lesson3.md

 Typical *module.manifest* structure is:

-* Identifier - a new module identifier for Platform manager, each modules identifier should be unique
+* Identifier - a new module identifier for Platform Manager, each modules identifier should be unique:

 ```xml
 <id>CustomerReviews.Web</id>
 ```

-* Versioning - actual version of a new module and required Platform Manager version
+* Versioning - actual version of a new module and required Platform Manager version:

 ```xml
 <version>1.0.0</version>
 <platformVersion>2.13.9</platformVersion>
 ```

-* Dependencies - list of modules with versions whose functions will be used in a new module
+* Dependencies - list of modules with versions whose functions will be used in a new module:

 ```xml
 <dependencies>